top of page

 Truly patient-centered care

 In the direct care model, we take insurance out of the influence of caring for patients and put the patient first.
 For an affordable monthly fee similar to a gym membership, we provide same day and next day visits and direct access to your doctor through texting, email and calls.
-Through bypassing the "system," we are incentivized to take care of you the way you need instead of being limited by copays, high deductibles, phone-trees and mychart messages, insurance limiting number of visits or denying coverage.
+There is no need to talk to several healthcare team members before reaching your physician.
+Through bypassing the "system," we are incentivized to take care of you the way you need instead of being limited by copays, high deductibles, phone-trees and electronic portal messages, insurance limiting number of visits or denying coverage.

-While we do not accept insurance, you are welcome to inquire with your HR or CPA about using health savings accounts and we are happy to provide a superbill for out-of-network reimbursement.
+While we do not accept insurance, you are welcome to use health savings accounts and we are happy to provide a superbill for out-of-network reimbursement.

 Doctor examining baby